Life gets so hectic that it feels like your dreams aren’t worth pursuing at all.

 But there’s nothing quite like the feeling of knowing that you have made it, that you have achieved everything that you always wanted.

-There are many reason why we stop pursuing our dreams.
+There are many reasons why we stop pursuing our dreams.
 Sometimes circumstances made us think that it’s a selfish thing to do.
 We end up with responsibilities to follow through.
 And following your dreams is a luxury you feel like you simply can’t afford.

 But that’s not true.
 Pursuing things you are passionate about gives you joy.
 It gives your life meaning.
 And no matter how much responsibility you have, you should never stop following your dreams.

 So follow your dreams for one simple reason: yourself.

 Do it because you deserve to feel proud of your accomplishments and because you deserve the best things in the world.

 Dreams feel especially unachievable because there will always be people second-guessing you, telling you that you’ll never reach them.

 Sure, nothing is more frustrating than hearing people say you won’t amount to anything.
 And you will hear this for a long period in your life.

 That doesn’t mean you have to listen to what the detractors are saying and actually give up on your dreams.

 In his inspiring article, “Why you should pursue your dreams even if no one encourages you”, entrepreneur Daniel DiPiazza intones: